PedestrianDynamics/DL4PuDe/README.md

 #### Demo
 <br/>

->Run the follwing command
+>Run the following command

 ```
 python3 run.py --video ./videos/150.mp4  --roi 380 128 1356 1294 --patch 3 3 --ratio 0.5  --angle 0
 ```
 > Then, you will see the following details.

 <img src="./files/run.png"/>